-Conversely, pamrevlumab and some other potential competitors are intended to treat DMD patients regardless of the specific mutation.
+While pamrevlumab and some other potential competitors are intended to treat DMD patients regardless of the specific mutation, there can be no assurance that clinical trials will support broadly treating DMD patients.
 For example, Santhera Pharmaceuticals reported positive Phase 3 data with its drug idebenone (Raxone [®]/Catena [®]) in a trial measuring changes in lung function for DMD patients, however the FDA has asked for additional data from an ongoing trial prior to considering Raxone for approval.
-Previously we had expected this additional trial to be confirmatory rather than necessary for submission.
-Idebenone is a synthetic short-chain benzoquinone and a cofactor for the enzyme NAD(P)H:quinone oxidoreductase (NQO1).
+Santhera recently announced its intentions to submit marketing authorization applications for idebenone in the US and Europe in 2019.